trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 ### The ATM: A Public Vault with a Weak Interface

 Let's ground this philosophy in a tangible example that has evolved over decades: the ATM.
 Fundamentally, an ATM is just a safe sitting in public.
 Physically "cracking" the safe itself is incredibly difficult.
-It usually requires heavy machinery, explosives, or ripping the entire unit out of the wall with a truck—methods that are loud, dangerous, and conspicuous.
+It usually requires heavy machinery, explosives, or ripping the entire unit out of the wall with a truck — methods that are loud, dangerous, and conspicuous.
 Because the vault is hard to break, criminal thinkers target the interface instead.
 It is significantly easier to intercept the data flow between the customer and the bank than it is to steal the physical cash.

 This is where **Skimmers** come into play.
-A skimmer is a device added to the existing interaction hardware—the card reader and the keypad—to capture user data.
+A skimmer is a device added to the existing interaction hardware — the card reader and the keypad — to capture user data.

 There is a fascinating nuance in how we design these interfaces that actually aids the attacker.
 Have you ever wondered why ATMs force you to type your PIN on a physical, rubberized keypad rather than a sleek touchscreen?
 It’s a security feature.
 If you used a touchscreen, software could log the coordinates of your tap (a software keylogger).
 Even more simply, the grease from your fingers would leave residual smudges on the screen, allowing a thief to shine a light on the glass and see exactly which numbers you pressed.
 By using a physical keypad, the system offloads authentication to the card itself without storing the PIN in an easily accessible software layer.

 However, this physical separation creates a new vulnerability.
 Because the keypad is a distinct physical component, it can be manipulated.
-Attackers have developed overlay keypads—thin, realistic-looking plastic shells that sit directly on top of the real keypad.
+Attackers have developed overlay keypads — thin, realistic-looking plastic shells that sit directly on top of the real keypad.
 When you type your PIN, you are actually pressing the attacker’s buttons, which record the keystrokes and pass the pressure down to the real buttons below.
 The transaction works perfectly, but your PIN has been compromised.

 We can see this vulnerability even without high-tech overlays.
 If you look closely at older keypads, you can sometimes see the PIN simply by observing the wear and tear.
 If the "1," "2," "3," and "4" keys are rubbed smooth while the rest are dusty, the PIN is almost certainly a permutation of those digits.
 This is the "Smoker’s Finger" effect: the physical evidence of digital secrets.